You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

-You can then enter your Redtail username and password and tap sign in to authenticate your credentials.
+Upon download (or after updating from a previous version), you can open the app and then enter your Redtail username and password and tap sign in to authenticate your credentials.
 Your data will then be retrieved in real time from your CRM to your device.

 Before we take a closer look at this screen, let's take a quick look at how you navigate to the other main areas of the app.
-You can either swipe right on the screen, or tap the menu icon in the app's top left corner, to access navigation:
+You can either swipe right on the screen, or tap the menu icon (Redtail's dog logo) in the app's top left corner, to access navigation.

-You'll then see the below, giving you one-tap access to your main Calendar, your Contacts, your Opportunities, Search, Contact Us or Sign Out (or back to the Home/Today screen, if accessing the menu from other areas):
+You'll then see the below, giving you one-tap access to your Today page, your Calendar, your Contacts, your Opportunities, Settings & Preferences, Contact Us or Logout:

 We'll consider those areas further along in this post.
 Let's go back to the Today screen:

 Note that All Day events will display on the top of this screen, followed by your activities arranged chronologically.
-Let's tap on the Lunch Meeting activity:
+Note as well that the icon in the bottom left corner of each activity is a visual cue as to the Activity Type.
+Let's tap on the "Call to Schedule Review" activity:

 Now, let's take a look at the Calendar accessible from your navigation menu: